wp-plugins/xili-dictionary/readme.txt

 More infos will be added progressively in a wiki [here](http://wiki.xiligroup.org/index.php/Main_Page).

 == Frequently Asked Questions ==

+= Why xili-dictionary is not included in xili-language ? =

+* because xili-dictionary is available for non multilingual site to manage theme and plugin translations.
+* because it is possible to desactivate xili-dictionary after creation of po mo files used by WP and xili-language.

 = What about WP multisite (or network - former named WPMU) and the trilogy ? = [xili-language](http://wordpress.org/extend/plugins/xili-language/), [xili-tidy-tags](http://wordpress.org/extend/plugins/xili-tidy-tags/), [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/)